soar-telescope/goodman_pipeline/developing.md

    ```

 3. Go to your source folder and run `sphinx-quickstart` and adapt the
-following answers to your needs.
+following answers to your needs. (some parts are omitted)

    ```shell
    $ sphinx-quickstart